Azure/autorest/README.md

 ```

 ### Running the tests
-Prior to executing `gulp build test` to build and then test the code.
-Make sure that the latest tools are setup for your
+Prior to executing `gulp` to build and then test the code, make sure that the latest tools are setup for your build environment.
-build environment.

 - run `bundle install` from the root directory